Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Backwards Compatibility

 At time of writing, the dependency-groups namespace within a pyproject.toml file is unused.
-Since the top-level namespace is reserved for use only by standards specified at packaging.python.org, there should be no direct backwards compatibility concerns.
+Since the top-level namespace is reserved for use only by standards specified at packaging.python.org, there are no direct backwards compatibility concerns.

 Security Implications